ktta/gprintf/README.md

 printf("Calculating.. %O times %s is: %d\n", 300, "Hello", 0);
 ```
 Here, glibc would skip the %O and then read 300 as a pointer due to the '%s'
 format specifier.
-This would likely end up crashing the program.
+This would likely crash the program.

 The second approach is to print until the offending specifier and ignore
 the rest of the format string.
 This is what musl does.
 The above call would
 print the string "Calculating.. " in this case.

+In both of these choices, there is no way of detecting the error since the
+function is still printing some bytes.

 The third option is to print nothing and return an error.
 This is the safest
 and correct way.
 The library implements this approach and sets errno to